Dualfuel671/JoySticktoMotor/README.md

 I used this code to test whether my code/game controller/ laptop/ were working: https://github.com/denilsonsa/pygame-joystick-test (thank you denilsonsa)

 NEW code.
 I asked ChatGPT to write code for controlling motors in python.
+PyJoyMotor needs RPi.GPIO library loaded before building.
+Also, using GPIO pins with Ubuntu, is NOT a realtime way of controlling motors.
+So a real time operating system may have to be explored if we lose control of the motors.